-A TypeChecker performs type checking for a Validator.
-Type checks to perform are updated using TypeChecker.redefine or TypeChecker.redefine_many and removed via TypeChecker.remove.
-Each of these return a new TypeChecker object.
+A TypeChecker performs type checking for a Validator, converting between the defined JSON Schema types and some associated Python types or objects.

+Modifying the behavior just mentioned by redefining which Python objects are considered to be of which JSON Schema types can be done using TypeChecker.redefine or TypeChecker.redefine_many, and types can be removed via TypeChecker.remove.
+Each of these return a new TypeChecker.

-type_checkers (dict) - The initial mapping of types to their checking functions.
+type_checkers (Mapping[str, Callable[[TypeChecker, Any], bool]]) - The initial mapping of types to their checking functions.